CodeWithMrunal/Zerodha/README.md

 Here we can see the current value being equal to 31.43k , this means that it is the value of my portfolio, meaning the current cummulative market price of all the stocks which i have.

 And the investment means the amount which i have spent in order to purchase those stocks, so since my margin used is 0 , that implies that the money which i have used to purchase stocks is from my own cash.
 So with that the profit which i currently hold is 1.55k which is 5.20% gain from 29.88k.

+## Orders:

+This section tracks which stocks are purchased and which stocks are sold.

+## Holdings:

+This section consists of all the securities that i own.
+Securities: tradable financial assets, like stocks of companies like Reliance, tcs , hdfc etc..

+## Positions:

+This section consists of those stocks which we should sell on a threshold.
+For example we purchase a stock for 100RS and we keep a threshold of 90RS , what this means is that if the price of the stock goes down leading to loss and touches the treshold then we will sell it.
+So basically we keep all such stocks with thresholds in Positions section.

+## Funds:

+This section is consists of two functionalities : Add fund and withdraw.
+Add Fund: This is used to increase the margin to increase the purchasing power.
+Withdraw: This is used to withdraw amount from the margin.

+## Apps:

+This section includes all the other products which Zerodha offers, like varsity etc...